Gabriella Tucci

 Gabriella Tucci (4 August 1929 – 9 July 2020) was an Italian operatic soprano who was particularly associated with the Italian repertory and performed at notable opera houses worldwide.
 She appeared at the Metropolitan Opera in 11 Verdi roles across 13 seasons, including Violetta in La traviata and Desdemona in Otello.

 Life

 Born in Rome on 4 August 1929, Tucci trained at the Accademia di Santa Cecilia with Leonardo Filoni, whom she later married.
-She made her debut at the Teatro del Giglio in Lucca in 1951 as Verdi's La traviata.
+She made her debut at the Teatro del Giglio in Lucca in 1951 as Violetta in Verdi's La traviata.
 In 1952, she won the competition of Spoleto, and appeared at the Teatro Lirico Sperimentale as Leonora in Verdi's La forza del destino alongside Beniamino Gigli.
 She then took part in the famous revival of Cherubini's Medea, as Glauce opposite Maria Callas, at the Maggio Musicale Fiorentino in 1953.